intuitymedialab/kopernikus/README.md

 The vision of home robotics is ubiquitous.
 As a transdisciplinary team of designers, technologists and researchers, we were looking for a way to prototype the concepts we've been working on.

 The question becomes: how do you design AI?
 How can we build behavioural interfaces?
+One common example is robot navigation.

 We want future robots to navigate through our apartments savely, in a manner that is understandable and predictable for humans.
 We want them to deal gracefully with unexpected obstacles and be efficient and save.